Here are how to use fjoin() functions.

 =A1.fjoin(STATEID=A2.find(STATEID)) |

-Use syntax k=w to associate table A2 and table A1 through the latter’s foreign key STATEID, and return a result set by assigning corresponding referencing records in A2 to A1’s foreign key and nulls to the non-matching records; below is content of the returned cursor:
+Attach a computation to cursor A1, which will use syntax k=w to associate table A2 and table A1 through the latter’s foreign key STATEID and return a result set by assigning corresponding referencing records in A2 to A1’s foreign key and nulls to the non-matching records, and return the original cursor; below is data in cursor A1 after the attached computation is executed:

 |